 - Lessons learned from case-studies

-We recommend authors to highlight those (generic) aspects of their work that may be especially of interest to
+We recommend authors to highlight those (generic) aspects of their work that may be especially of interest to their colleagues.

-High-performance computation in the geosciences
+High-performance computation with big data in the geosciences

 Co-organized by HS13